edumserrano/csharp-functional/Docs/source/extensions.rst

 These transformations are essential to allow the railway oriented programming style described in the next section.

-Putting it all together: Railway-oriented programming
+Putting it all together: Railway Oriented Programming
 -----------------------------------------------------

 Scott Wlaschin gave a great `talk on NDC  <https://vimeo.com/97344498>`_ about this concept.